-The angle of elevation is a widely used concept related to height and distance.
-An angle of elevation is defined as an angle between the horizontal plane and oblique line from the observer’s eye to some object above his eye.
+The angle of elevation is a widely used concept related to height and distance, especially in trigonometry.
+It is defined as an angle between the horizontal plane and oblique line from the observer’s eye to some object above his eye.
 Eventually, this angle is formed above the surface.
 As the name itself suggests, the angle of elevation is so formed that it is above the observer’s eye.
-Solving the angle of elevation is used in finding distances, heights of buildings, towers etc with the help of trigonometric ratios.

 Angle of Elevation Definition

 The angle of elevation is an angle that is formed between the horizontal line and the line of sight.
 If the line of sight is upward from the horizontal line, then the angle formed is an angle of elevation.

 In the above figure, you can see, an observer is looking at the object, standing on the ground, forming an angle θ with the line of sight and horizontal line.
 Here, if we join an imaginary line between the object and end of the horizontal line, a right angle triangle is formed.
 Thus we can use here trigonometry concept to find the distance of the observer from the tower or building.
 Height of the tower or building or the height at which the object is kept will be considered as perpendicular and the horizontal line will be considered as adjacent side of the triangle formed.
 The related terminology are given here.

 The three terms related to the angle of elevation are

 - Line of sight

 If two rays or two line segments meet at a common endpoint, then the point is known as the vertex.
 Two straight lines meet at a common point is said to form an angle.
 Angle play an important role, and some other definitions of angle are:

 - The angle is a gap in between two lines which connect on one side.